changetocoding/PyLoreKelly/Week5/Readme.md

 >_Tom's number is 12345678900
 >_Command:

+Where _ is used to indicate the system responses from your script

 Constraints:
 - You must define a class called PhoneBook and use it (Helpful hint this class should have 3 methods (add, query using a number, query using a name)